Pricing Mississauga Home or Condominium

 Many satisfied Mississauga home sellers can vouch for our services and their stress free property selling experience with Team Kalia.

 We offer a free home evaluation and suggestions for the best pricing of your property in Mississauga.
 Once you've achieved a realistic sales price of your Mississauga home/condo, you can count on professional expertise in marketing to bring in more buyers, quick sales and top dollars.

 Lets have a look from the buyer’s point of view to evaluate the best way for setting the listing price for your home.
 Remember, buyers are looking for the best value.
 Buyers determine value by shopping comparison of the features and benefits of your home with ones that are listed on the market and or sold recently.

 Most buyers are happy to offer a fair market value for an updated home.
 When your home or condo is not updated, buyers prefer to pay less, as they end up updating at their own expense.
-Buyers will not always pay you more than the listed market value for an updated property, because this is the least they can expect when buying.
+Buyers will not always pay you more than the listed market value for an updated property, because this is the least they can expect when buying, unless it is a Seller's market, where homes may sell for well over the asking price.
 When there is a lack of supply of listings, buyers will buy your updated property for more.